EnesKeremAYDIN/GeForgeNowDX11toDX9/README.md

 [![Discord](https://discord.com/api/guilds/817779288296128512/widget.png)](https://discord.gg/fJGtmKbuQB)

 # GeForgeNowDX11toDX9
-Downgrade GeForge Now DX version from DX11 to DX9
+If GeForce Now shuts down after launching the game or you want to downgrade the DX version of GeForce Now, you're in the right place.

 # Usage